hmcts/cnp-api-docs/README.md

 In case the `spec` field is present, API bubble represented in the graph will allow to click through to the API documentation.

+[How to publish swagger docs](#publish-swagger-docs) for your spring boot template application

 ## Tools

 There are very simple npm scripts to update the `swagger-ui` and `vis.js` currently used to show docs